jfnavarro/st_pipeline/docsrc/installation.rst

 We then create a virtual environment from which we will run the pipeline in.
 Type the following command:

-	``conda create -n pipeline python=3.6 anaconda``
+	``conda create -n stpipeline python=3.9``

 The name for the virtual environment that we have just created is specified by the -n flag.
-Here is is called pipeline, but this can be anything that you want to name it.
+Here is is called stpipeline, but this can be anything that you want to name it.
 To run the pipeline, this virtual environment must be activated.
 To activate the virtual environment, enter the following command:

-	``source activate pipeline``
+	``source activate stpipeline``

-Where pipeline is the name of your virtual environment (here the virtual environment is called pipeline).
+Where stpipeline is the name of your virtual environment (here the virtual environment is called stpipeline).
 To deactivate the virtual environment, type the following command:

 	``source deactivate``